 - If you don’t have a huge budget and want to live centrally, living in a flat above a shop could prove perfect

 Make sure you distinguish between what is superficial and what is fundamental.
 For example:

-- You can change the colour scheme easily, but there is nothing you can do about the total floor area in a first floor flat
+- You can change the colour scheme easily, but there is nothing you can do about the total floor area in a property

-- Can you envisage developing the property over the years – is there room for extensions, or loft conversions?
+- Can you envisage developing the property over the years – is there room for an extension or loft conversion?

 - Ugly features might depress the value, but can be very cheap to remove

-- Changing narrow corridors or awkwardly shaped rooms can be impossible
+- Changing narrow corridors or awkwardly shaped rooms can be more difficult to change

 Learn everything you can about the property

 Once you have your eye on a property, learn as much as you can about it.